rapid7/insightconnect-plugins/digitalocean/help.md

 # Description

 [DigitalOcean](https://www.digitalocean.com) is a simple and robust cloud computing platform, designed for developers.
-This plugin allows the user to interact with their Digital Ocean account for managing their account, droplets, shapshots, and more.
+This plugin allows the user to interact with their DigitalOcean account for managing their account, droplets, shapshots, and more.

 # Key Features